Azure/azure-iot-sdk-node/digitaltwins/device/devdoc/digital_twin_client.md

 **SRS_NODE_DIGITAL_TWIN_DEVICE_41_005: [** The fromConnectionString method shall return a new instance of the Client object **]**

-### addInterfaceInstance
+### addInterfaceInstances
-Adds the interfaceInstance to the Digital Twin client.
+Adds the interfaceInstances to the Digital Twin client.

 **SRS_NODE_DIGITAL_TWIN_DEVICE_06_003: [** Will throw `ReferenceError` if the `newInterfaceInstance` argument is falsy. **]** **SRS_NODE_DIGITAL_TWIN_DEVICE_06_004: [** Will throw `ReferenceError` if the `newInterfaceInstance` argument `interfaceId` property is falsy. **]**